yutak23/svelte-kit-sessions/README.md

 #### secret

-This is the secret used to sign the session cookie.
+This is the secret for signing session ID cookies.
+It can be a string or an array string of secrets.
-The secret itself should be not easily parsed by a human and would best be a random set of characters.
+For signing, only the first secret in the array is used; for verification, all secrets are considered.

-Best practices may include:
+The secret should be a complex, random string, not easily guessed.

-- The use of environment variables to store the secret, ensuring the secret itself does not exist in your repository.
+Best practices include:

-- Periodic updates of the secret.
+- Storing the secret in environment variables, not in your repository

-Using a secret that cannot be guessed will reduce the ability to hijack a session to only guessing the session ID.
+- Regularly updating the secret and keeping old ones in the array

-Changing the secret value will invalidate all existing sessions.
+To change the secret without invalidating existing sessions, add the new secret as the first element in the array and include the old ones after it.

 #### saveUninitialized